banyanops/collector/README.md

 More details about Collector operation/architecture, etc. are available under [docs](/docs/CollectorDetails.md).

-For further details about how one might use this in an enterprise, please checkout www.banyanops.com.
+For further details about how one might use this in an enterprise, please check out www.banyanops.com.
 This SAAS service offers deeper analysis of your data and provides a dashboard showing which of your images are compliant to your policies (e.g., which of your images have security vulnerabilities, etc.) along with real-time updates and email notifications.

 ## License